Artcofe/xterm-console/README.md

 # Conclusions

-My experience with this bot (th
+My experience with this bot (this is a third attempt